facebook/react-native-website/docs/the-new-architecture/backward-compatibility-fabric-components.md

 The above snippet uses the same `RCT_NEW_ARCH_ENABLED` flag used in the previous [section](#dependencies-ios).
 When this flag is not set, Xcode skips the lines within the `#ifdef` during compilation and it does not include them into the compiled binary.
 The compiled binary will have a the `RNMyComponentView.o` object but it will be an empty object.

+After wrapping the above components with a `#ifdef` pragma, you need to replicate the functionality of `RNMyComponentView.mm` inside `RNMyComponentViewManager.mm` to ensure the same functionality between architectures.
+For more information on how legacy components work, refer to [our documentation](https://reactnative.dev/docs/native-components-ios).

 ### Android

 As we can't use conditional compilation blocks on Android, we will define two different source sets.
 This will allow to create a backward compatible TurboModule with the proper source that is loaded and compiled depending on the used architecture.